 Coach Cory Hamrick led the Jets during 2017-2018.
 In his last season, the Jets finished with the most wins in team history, going 26-17, culminating in a playoff run to the 7A state quarterfinals, including the first playoff series win in team history.

-Coach Johnny Johnson took the helm for the 2019 season, leading the team to a winning record in his first season.
-Under Coach Johnson's leadership, James Clemens High School Baseball has been ranked in the State's Top 10 both non-Covid seasons as well as set school record for wins.
-Headed into 2022, 11 players have gone on to college baseball careers.
+Coach Johnny Johnson took the helm for the 2019 season, leading the team to 20 wins and a winning record in his first season.
+Under Coach Johnson's leadership, James Clemens High School Baseball has been ranked in the State's Top 10 two of the three non-Covid seasons, set a school record for wins in a season (27), and he became the schools all-time winningest coach in 2022.
+In his four seasons as head coach, 11 of his Jets players have gone on to college baseball opportunities.

 Year Coach Wins-Losses Winning Pct Post-season